Assistive Technology FAQ

 What is assistive technology?

-IDEA 2004 defines Assistive Technology (AT) as "any item, piece of of equipment, or product system -- whether acquired commercially off the shelf, modified or customized -- that is used to increase, maintain, or improve the functional capabilities of students with disabilities."
+IDEA 2004 defines Assistive Technology (AT) as "any item, piece of equipment, or product system -- whether acquired commercially off the shelf, modified or customized -- that is used to increase, maintain, or improve the functional capabilities of students with disabilities."
 This definition of AT is broad and it should be noted that the word “technology” does not imply a requirement for electronic components.
-AT encompasses a range of tools from low technology supports (ex. communication boards, pencil grips) to higher technology tools which utilize sophisticated technology (ex. augmentative communication devices that are accessible via eye gaze).
+AT encompasses a range of tools from low tech supports (ex. communication book) to higher technology tools (ex.
+AAC devices that are accessible via eye gaze).

 IDEA 2004 defines "AT Service" as including: